 Schiller writes positive about Hegel in these letters:

 Aa far as we know, these are the only times that Schiller has written in his letters about Hegel.
-However, he was before already in close contacts with Hegels close friend and university room mate Hoelderlin, whom Schiller also had promoted.
-Both Hegel and Hölderlin read a lot of Schiller in their youth and student time and Hegel in his bernese years was one of the subscribers of “Die Horen" when they came out.
+However, he was before already in close contacts with Hegels close friend and university room mate Hölderlin, whom Schiller also had promoted.
+Both Hegel and Hölderlin read a lot of Schiller in their youth and student time and Hegel in his Bernese years was one of the subscribers of “Die Horen” (the famous Journal from Goethe and Schiller) when they came out.

 (Philosophy of History).

 German philosopher and theologian.
 In ‘Über die Religion.
 Reden an Gebildeten unter ihren Verächtern’ (‘On Religion: Speeches to its Cultured Despisers’) (1799); Schleiermacher proposed that religious experience be based on human emotions (especially the feeling of dependency) rather than on reason.
 Also, he was the author of ‘Der Christliche Glaube’ (The Christian Faith) (1822).
 Translated the dialogues of Plato into German, and invented the modern study of hermeneutics.

 There is one interesting remark about their relationship: “Hegel admired his ‘On Religion: Speeches to its Cultured Despisers’ (1799), but later came to hate him, avowedly because he rejected his view that religion rests on a feeling of”absolute dependence".

 But later Hegel polemics against Schleiermacher became so bad that the students in the lecture hall would stomp their feet in displeasure.
 Taught at the University of Berlin at the same time as Hegel.